-In this section, we show the effectiveness of our proposed strong valid inequalities on solving both the network-constrained unit commitment (used by ISOs) and self-scheduling unit commitment (used by market participants) problems.
+In this section, we show the effectiveness of our proposed strong valid inequalities on solving both the network-constrained unit commitment (used by system operators) and self-scheduling unit commitment (used by market participants) problems.
 The experiments were performed on a computer node with two AMD Opteron 2378 Quad Core Processors at 2.4GHz.
 The addressable memory is 4GB and the time limit was set at one hour per run.
-CPLEX 12.3 with default settings were used to solve the problems.
+CPLEX 12.3 under default settings was used to solve the problems.